lgcardoso/Haimovici-et-al.-Micropogonias-furnieri.-Fisheries-Research.-2021/README.md

-# DCFR_Lab-FURG
+# Haimovici-et-al.-Micropogonias-furnieri.-Fisheries-Research.-2021
-Here you can find all te supplementary material for the papers published by the Demersal and Cephalopods Fisheries Research Lab from the Federal University of Rio Grande (FURG).
-Our webiste is https://demersais.furg.br/
+Here you can find all te supplementary material for the paper entitled "Long-term changes in population dynamics and life history contribute to explain the resilience of a stock of Micropogonias furnieri (Sciaenidae, Teleostei) in the SW Atlantic" authored by Manuel Haimovici, Leticia Maria Cavole, Jason M. Cope, Luís Gustavo Cardoso.